Mountain Rain Zen Community

 Collective Liberation: A Sitting Group for Racialized Folks

-o Seated meditation
+o Sitting meditation

-o Walking meditation and/or stretching
+o Walking and/or stretching meditation

 o A dharma reflection from a selected reading

-o A sharing circle
+o A sharing circle with tea and snacks

 o Community announcements